 2019 Roger J. Reidy

 The John Fitzgerald Kennedy National Award is presented annually to an American of Irish descent who has distinguished themselves in their chosen field.

-The St. Patrick’s Committee of Holyoke has announced that the 61st recipient of the JFK National Award is nationally known cardiac surgeon, Columbia Athletics Hall of Fame honoree and Holyoke native, Arthur “Archie” Roberts.
-The John Fitzgerald Kennedy Award is presented annually to an American of Irish descent who has distinguished themselves in their chosen field.
+In 2020, David received the St. Patrick’s Committee of Holyoke’s coveted JFK National Award, which is presented annually to an American of Irish descent who has distinguished themselves in their chosen field.

 1958 John F. Kennedy – United States Senator, President of the United States